jeff-zucker/solid-file-client/README.md

 const aclModes = ['Read', 'Append', 'Write', 'Control']

-const aclPredicates = ['agent', 'agentClass', 'agentGroup', 'origin', 'default']
+const aclPredicates = ['agent', 'agentClass', 'agentGroup', 'origin']

+const aclAccess = ['accessTo', 'default']

 - userAgent : an array of objects (predicate: object). example: [{ agent: 'https://example.com/profile/card#me'}, { agentClass: 'Agent' }, { origin: 'https://solid.community' }, { default: '' }]
 - userMode : an array of acl modes. example: ['Read', 'Write'].
 To be applied to each element of userAgent
+- userAccess : an array of acl access. example : ['accessTo', 'default']

-Default is usually implicit.
-It is used in the container acl.
+   Default is only used in the container acl.
 Only needed if a subset of rules are inherited.

 **Remark** :  among other functions, are available
-- an ACL check function : await acl.isValidAcl (itemUrl, aclContent, URI, options)
+- an ACL check function : await acl.isValidAcl (itemUrl, aclContent, options)
 - and an ACL make relative : acl.makeContentRelative (aclcontent, itemUrl, toName, options)

 See the [JSdoc for the aclParser](docs/JSdoc/aclParser.md) for more details of these methods.